-- Any incident which poses a significant risk to other pupils or members of staff, e.g. bringing a weapon onto the premises - Any incident which breaches the law - Persistent and severe bullying (including racism and homophobia) - Verbal and physical abuse (including racism and homophobia) - Constant disruption - A single, serious and major incident, e.g. serious assault on another individual leading to injury
+- Any incident which poses a risk to other pupils or members of staff, e.g. bringing a weapon onto the premises

+- Any incident which breaches the law

+- Persistent and severe bullying

+- Verbal and physical abuse

+- Constant disruption

+- A single, serious and major incident, e.g. serious assault on another individual leading to injury

 Pupils can be excluded on a fixed-period basis, i.e. up to 45 school days within a year, or permanently.
 Similarly, pupils can be permanently excluded following a fixed-period exclusion, where further evidence is presented.
-In all cases, the headteacher will decide which exclusion period a pupil will be subject to, depending on what the circumstances warrant.
+In all cases, the Head Teacher will decide which exclusion period a pupil will be subject to, depending on what the circumstances warrant.